Kicksecure/security-misc/README.md

 prevented by shipping an existing and empty /etc/securetty.
 (Deletion of /etc/securetty has a different effect.)
 /etc/securetty.security-misc

+* Console Lockdown.
+Allow members of group 'console' to use console and members of group 'ssh' to receive incoming SSH connections.
+Everyone else except members of group 'console-unrestricted' are restricted from using console using ancient, unpopular login methods such as using /bin/login over networks, which might be exploitable.
+(CVE-2001-0797) Using pam_access.
+Not enabled by default in this package since this package does not know which users shall be added to group 'console' and/or 'ssh' and would break console, X Window System and ssh login since files in /usr/share/pam-configs/console-lockdown-security-misc result in modifications of /etc/pam.d/common-account file which not only applies to /etc/pam.d/login but also all other services such as /etc/pam.d/ssh.
+/usr/share/pam-configs/console-lockdown-security-misc
+/etc/security/access-security-misc.conf

 Protect Linux user accounts against brute force attacks.
 Lock user accounts after 50 failed login attempts using pam_tally2.